-“The thousand petaled chakra embraces an attitude of gratitude for one’s life.
+“The thousand-petaled chakra embraces an attitude of gratitude for one’s life.
 When we realize that everything is interconnected and that we are a part of the larger scheme of life, we begin to live with gratitude, faith and trust, rather than filled with fear and anxiety.
 We are guided by the Higher Power and we feel Divinity from within and from without.
 The challenge of this chakra is to liberate the Spirit – open to the Divine – and at the same time stay firmly rooted deep in the ground.”
 (3)

-Through meditation, self reflection, and self examination the crown chakra can be opened and activated.
+Through meditation, self-reflection, and self-examination the crown chakra can be opened and activated.

 The main words associated with the crown chakra are “I Know” or “I Understand”.

-When the crown chakra is in balance a person will be more open to the Divine, have a deeper access to the unconscious and subconscious, have a more integrated view of life and our mortality and also our immortality.
+When the crown chakra is in balance a person will be more open to the Divine, have a deeper access to the unconscious and subconscious, have a more integrated view of life and our mortality, and also our immortality.

-When the crown chakra is deficient a person may be have a of lack of joy and creativity, experience difficulty in making decisions, be uncommunicative, lack a sense of higher purpose in life, not feel creative, may not feel connected to others or even to themselves, be ‘lost’ spiritually, fumbling in the dark
+When the crown chakra is deficient a person may have a lack of joy and creativity, experience difficulty in making decisions, be uncommunicative, lack a sense of higher purpose in life, not feel creative, may not feel connected to others or even to themselves, be ‘lost’ spiritually, fumbling in the dark

 When the crown chakra has excessive energy there are two ways in which this may manifest.